tomasz-blasz/firebolt-apis/requirements/specifications/media/media-info.md

 ## 1. Overview

-App developers need to know which audio and video formats can be successfully played on a Firebolt device and its attached display.
+App developers need to know which audio and video formats can be successfully played on a Firebolt device and its attached peripherals.

 An audio format includes values such as the audio container, codec, codec level, and bit rate of the audio stream.